kedricdaly/odin-recipes/README.md

 An implementation of the [Recipes Project](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/recipes) to demonstrate basic HTML.

+The Github hosting of the site is [here](https://kedricdaly.github.io/odin-recipes/index.html).

 ## Outcomes
 This project will demonstrate a basic knowledge of HTML , namely linking different HTML pages